aStudyingTurtle/redicat/README.md

 ## Subcommands
 ### `bulk`
 Calculates per-base depth and nucleotide counts across a BAM/CRAM.
 Filtering options allow you to tune MAPQ, base quality, minimum depth, and an editing-specific heuristic.
+When `--skip-max-depth` is set to a value less than 2,000,000,000, the `--max-depth` value is automatically adjusted to `--skip-max-depth + 1000`.
 Results stream to a bgzip-compressed TSV.
 Some libraries of `bulk` were taken form the [`perbase`](https://github.com/sstadick/perbase) project.

 Option reference: